 - A BEME Board with overall responsibility for the strategic development of the BEME Collaboration and the overseeing and co-ordination of current activities.

-- BEME Review Editorial Committee (BREC) with responsibility to the BEME Board for reviewing, monitoring and guiding a BEME review from registration to publication.
+- BEME Review Committee (BRC) with responsibility to the BEME Board for reviewing, monitoring and guiding a BEME review from registration to publication.

 - BEME International Collaborating Centres (BICCs) with responsibility for progressing the ongoing work of the BEME Collaboration and planning for its further development through the work of their centre and through their representation on the Board.